mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 #### Struct Field Encapsulation

-Access to struct fields can be encapsulated by using names that start lowercase and adding methods that operate on the fields.
+Access to struct fields can be encapsulated by using names that start with a lowercase letter and adding methods that operate on the fields.

 Encapsulation has many benefits.